Samyc2002/conFusion/README.md

 ## What it does

-conFusion is a backend application that inplements server side routing, authentication, file management and data handling.
+conFusion is a backend application that implements server side routing, authentication, file management and data handling.

 ## How to run it